This rare and secretive winter visitor has only been seen a few times in the last 23 years.

 6th and 9th February 2008, Aust Warth

-With almost half the records involving road kills, this is either a very unlucky species or over looked!
+With almost a quarter of the records involving dead birds this is either a very unlucky species or over looked!
 Perhaps bird watchers should spend more time looking in the Hawthorn scrub in the winter months.

 The image below is a scan of a 35 mm print taken on 18th March 1990 using just the standard 50 mm lens, at less than 2 meters range.